icservis/majordomo/README.md

 This project is inherited from popular [GarageQTPi project](https://github.com/Jerrkawz/GarageQTPi.git)

 ## Preface
-Majordomo solution is suggested as controller of typical outsige garden door with control unit, which offers open contacts for external controller for opening, stopping and closing gates.
-Some units offers even step mode, which opens gate for half.
+Majordomo is suggested as a controller of typical outside garden door with control unit, which offers open contacts for external controller performing opening, stopping and closing gate.
+Some units offer even step mode, which opens gate for half.

-This solution uses 4 hardware relays and independent reed switch, which indicates status closed.
-You shoud have to instal independet realy switch, do no use built in from gate control unit, due to lost of warranty.
+Majordomo uses 4 hardware relays and independent reed switch, which indicates the status of gate is closed.
+You should have to instal independent reed switch, do no use built-in one in gate control unit.
+Yould could lost the warranty.

-For future functonaly, software reserves independent BUTTON input for Door bel, but this is not currently implemented.
+For future functionality, software reserves independent BUTTON input for Door Bell, but this feature is not currently implemented.

-Actualy, software solution uses only two relays - STEP RELAY and STOP RELAY.
+Actually, software solution uses only two relays - **STEP RELAY** and **STOP RELAY**.
 Check your documentation, how to control your controller with only two commands.
-1. STEP should act as inverter.
+1. **STEP** should act as inverter.
 When gate is opened, should start closing, when closed, shoud start opening.
+Most of gate controllers have an external switch for manual gate controll - in this case connect relay parallel to this switch (NO).
-2. STOP should immediately stops any action.
-Usualy acts as inverted contact.
+2. **STOP** should immediately stops any action.
+Usualy acts as reverse contact (NC).

 ## Hardware